 Celebrating Six Months with No Dye!

-Woo-Hoo!
-I’m celebrating six months with no dye!
-That’s a big deal, after 25 years of hiding my natural hair.
+That’s a big deal, after 25 years of hiding my natural dark brunette hair.

 For me, the first couple of months were the hardest.

-Let’s face it, if you’ve been dyeing your hair for a long time, you’ve most likely internalized the message that gray roots are “messy”, or that they make you look older, or that you are “letting yourself go.”
+Let’s face it, if you’ve been dyeing your hair for a long time, you’ve most likely internalized the message that gray roots are “messy”, or that gray hair makes you look older, or that you are “letting yourself go.”

-It’s hard to shake those beliefs, but the good news is that if you stick to your guns, you will realize that you aren’t letting yourself go.
+It’s hard to shake those old myths about gray hair, but the good news is that if you stick to your guns, you will realize that you aren’t letting yourself go.
 Instead, you are letting go of those dumb beliefs.

 It’s quite freeing!

-Part of the reason I wanted to stop dyeing was to stop wasting time and money on hiding my grays.
+Part of the reason I wanted to stop dyeing was to stop wasting time and money on hiding my gray roots.

 I’ve really enjoyed only having to go to the salon every 6-8 weeks for a trim, and only spending 45 minutes in the chair instead of two to three hours!